-Director Ridley Scott and composer Jerry Goldsmith were at odds with each other on the usage of the original music score.
-As a result, many crucial cues were either rescored, ill-placed, or deleted altogether, and the intended end title replaced with Howard Hanson's "Symphony No. 2 (Romantic)."
+Ridley Scott and Jerry Goldsmith were at odds with each other on the usage of the original music score.
+As a result, many crucial cues were either rescored, ill-placed, or deleted altogether, and the intended end title replaced with Howard Hanson's "Symphony No. 2 (Romantic)".
 The original intended score was featured as an isolated track on the now out-of-print 20th Anniversary DVD.

 An early draft of the script had a male Ripley, making this one of at least three films where Sigourney Weaver played a character originally planned to be a man.
 The second is The TV Set (2006) and the third is Vantage Point (2008).

 Brett's death was storyboarded by Ridley Scott originally for the Alien to use its inner mouth to take his heart out of his chest, harkening back to the image of the space jockey.
 The Alien would then leave Brett, where he would be found by Parker and Ripley, who'd cradle his body.
-Scott abandoned this idea due to it being too similar death to the chestburster scene, and the scene that now plays was made up on the day the scene was shot.
+Scott abandoned this idea, due to it being too similar a death to the chestburster scene, and the scene that now plays, was made up on the day it was shot.

 The computer screen displaying Nostromo's orbit around the planet contains a hidden credit to Dr. Brian Wyvill, one of the programmers for the animation.
 Within the top frame entitled Deorbital Descent, it is possible to isolate the letters "BLOB", Dr. Brian Wyvill's common nickname.